 1928 It all becomes a Strange Interlude at the Golden Theatre.
 Eugene O'Neill's nine-act saga of Nina Leeds and the men in her life stars Lynn Fontanne.
 It runs 426 performances and wins the Pulitzer Prize.

 1928 Producer/director Harold Prince is born today.
 He receives a record 21 Tony Awards and serves as producer and/or director of Broadway classics Fiddler on the Roof, The Phantom of the Opera, Sweeney Todd, Evita, Cabaret, Damn Yankees, Follies, A Little Night Music, Company, A Funny Thing Happened on the Way to the Forum, and many more.

 1929 Beau Geste comes to life at His Majesty's Theatre in London.
-Directed by Basil Dean, who also adapted with Charlton Mann, from the novel by P.C.
+Charlton Mann and director Basil Dean adapted the play from the novel by P.C.
 Wren.
 Laurence Olivier is Beau guarding Fort Zindernauf until the last.

 1936 Picking up where her late husband Florenz Ziegfeld left off, Billie Burke produces the Ziegfeld Follies of 1936 with Bob Hope, Fanny Brice, Josephine Baker, Eve Arden, and Judy Canova.
 It runs 227 performances at the Winter Garden.

 1957 Eugenia, starring Tallulah Bankhead, opens at the Ambassador Theatre.
 The Randolph Carter adaptation of Henry James' novel The Europeans plays only 12 performances.
 Herbert Machiz provides the brief direction.

 1958 Franklin Roosevelt's life at the family retreat of Campobello Island, Maine, is dramatized in Dore Schary's Sunrise at Campobello, which run 556 performances at the Cort Theatre.
 Ralph Bellamy plays FDR.
 Also in the cast in a minor role: James Earl Jones.